frdel/agent-zero/docs/installation.md

 <summary><h2>macOS Quick Start</h2></summary>

 1. **Install Miniconda:** Download the pkg installer from [here](https://docs.anaconda.com/miniconda/#miniconda-latest-installer-links) and follow the instructions.
-2. **Install Docker Desktop:** Download the dmg image from [here](https://www.docker.com/products/docker-desktop/), drag the Docker application to your Applications folder, and create a Docker Hub account.
+2. **Install Docker Desktop:** Download the .DMG disk image from [here](https://www.docker.com/products/docker-desktop/), drag the Docker application to your Applications folder, and create a Docker Hub account.
 3. **Download Agent Zero:** Download the latest release zip from the [GitHub releases page](https://github.com/frdel/agent-zero/releases) and extract it.
 4. **Open Terminal:** Navigate to the Agent Zero directory.
 5. **Create Conda Environment:** Run: `conda create -n a0 python=3.12 -y`